 We have established the S.U.C.C.E.S.S.
-11.3 Physical Distancing Policy that applies to all employees, clients, contractors, volunteers, and other visitors at our facilities/office locations.
+Physical/Social Distancing Policy that applies to all employees, clients, contractors and volunteers at outdoor and offsite locations.

-Contr ol measures for maintaining physical distance in the workplace may include: Working offsite or remotely Changes to work schedules Changes to how tasks are done Occupancy limits for workers Limiting or prohibiting visitors Reducing the number of customers/clients Each S.U.C.C.E.S.S. facility/office location will have measures in place based on the site-specific COVID-cassessment.
-Secon d level protection (engineering): Barriers and partitions We have installed barriers where workers can't keep physically distant from co-workers, customers, or others.
-We have included barrier cleaning in our cleaning protocols.
-We have installed the barriers so they don't introduce other risks to workers (e.g., barriers installed inside a vehicle don't affect the safe operation of the vehicle).
-Measu res in place: We ha ave established a plan for how barriers or partitions will be used in the workplace.
-We have installed barriers where workers can't keep physically distant from co-workers, customers, or others.
-Each S.U.C.C.E.S.S. facility/office location will have measures in place based on the site-specific COVID-cassessment.
-Third I evel protection (administrative): Rules and guidelines We have identified rules and guidelines for how workers should conduct themselves.
-We have clearly communicated these rules and guidelines to workers through a combination of training and signage.
-Measu ires in place: ve trained our supervisors/managers and employees on the rules and guidelines that everyone in the lace has to follow to reduce the risk of airborne transmission.
-All clients and visitors to S.U.C.C.E.S.S.
+Control measures for maintaining physical distance while having outdoor and/or offsite activities may include: ☐ Meeting with others outdoors (for example, parks, clients' front porch) ☐ Changes to how tasks are done ☐ Reducing maximum number of participants per activity Limiting or prohibiting high risk group activities (such as singing or aerobic exercises) ☐ Reducing the number of customers/clients Note: Each S.U.C.C.E.S.S. facility/office location will have measures in place based on the site-specific COVID-19 risk assessment.
+Second level protection (engineering): Barriers and partitions ☐ The installation of barriers is not applicable to outdoor and offsite activities.
+When having offsite activities, we will rent out classrooms and halls with barriers already in place when appropriate.
+Measures in place: We have established a plan for how barriers or partitions will be used in the workplace.
+Offsite group activities should meet in rooms and halls where appropriate barriers and partitions are in place.
+Note: Each S.U.C.C.E.S.S. facility/office location will have measures in place based on the site-specific COVID-19 risk assessment.
+Third level protection (administrative): Rules and guidelines ☐ We have identified rules and guidelines for how workers should conduct themselves. ☐ We have clearly communicated these rules and guidelines to workers through a combination of training and signage.
+Measures in place: ☐ We have trained our supervisors/managers and employees on the rules and guidelines that everyone has to follow to reduce the risk of airborne transmission. ☐ All clients and visitors must sign an informed consent form prior to attending in-person activities.
+The consent form outlines the need to wear PPE, keep physical distance and to not participate in activities if they show COVID-19 symptoms. ☐ Clients will also be screened for any symptoms 24 hours before and immediate before participation in any activities.